School of Behavior Analysis

 Master of Arts in Professional Behavior Analysis

-The Master of Arts in Professional Behavior Analysis combines 24–27 semester credit hours of coursework from Florida Tech’s ABA online program with 21 semester credit hours completed in residence at one of several behavior analysis agencies across the country for a minimum of 45 credits.
+The Master of Arts in Professional Behavior Analysis combines 24–27 semester credit hours of coursework from Florida Tech’s ABA online program with 21 semester credit hours completed with practicum at one of several approved behavior analysis agencies across the country for a minimum of 45 credits.
 The program provides students a high-quality hands-on education at convenient locations.
 Florida Tech faculty, housed at the host agencies, help students integrate academic curriculum with practical experience.
 Click here for the course list and costs.

-Prospective students may apply and be accepted into the program at any time, as the in-residence component typically begins during all three terms of the academic year.
+Prospective students may apply and be accepted into the program at any time, as stage 2 courses are offered during all three terms of the academic year.
 Preference will be given to applicants who have either successfully completed the ABA online assistant graduate certificate program (resulting in satisfaction of requirements for certification as a BCaBA®) or who have successfully completed at least two courses from the certificate program.
 The courses from the certificate program are part of the graduation requirements for the professional master’s program.

 All applicants must have a bachelor’s degree from a regionally accredited university.
 Only applicants with an undergraduate GPA of 3.0 or higher (based on a 4.0. scale), or who have a GPA of 3.5 or above after taking at least 12 credits of graduate-level instruction in behavior analysis will be considered for admission into the program.

 Applicants must submit a graduate application with accompanying fee, statement of objectives, a résumé, official transcripts of all previous coursework, and three letters of recommendation.
 General admission requirements and the process for applying are presented in the Academic Overview section.